 Sharp is a pioneer in the LCD TV technology and continues to lead the field by making large LCD panels and the AQUOS series.

-- Vibrant color detail: Sharp's Quattron technology incorporates 33 percent more sub-pixels than a standard HDTV for a total of eight million sub-pixels; plus, its Aquomotion 480 ensures crystal-clear images even during high-motion scenes.
+Vibrant color detail: Sharp's Quattron technology incorporates 33 percent more sub-pixels than a standard HDTV for a total of eight million sub-pixels; plus, its Aquomotion 480 ensures crystal-clear images even during high-motion scenes.

-- Lots of content: Sharp's Smart TVs are loaded with apps, so you're never far away from your favorite content.
+Lots of content: Sharp's Smart TVs are loaded with apps, so you're never far away from your favorite content.

-- Multiple ports: With multiple HDMI inputs, plus a USB connection and an optical audio output, connecting devices is a snap on many of Sharp's models.
+Multiple ports: With multiple HDMI inputs, plus a USB connection and an optical audio output, connecting devices is a snap on many of Sharp's models.

-- Wallpaper mode: Even when the TV is turned off, it's beautiful.
+Wallpaper mode: Even when the TV is turned off, it's beautiful.
 Turn the TV into a photo frame or a work of art when it is switched off.

-- Built-in audio: Two built-in speakers on the bottom of the sets deliver 20W of simulated surround-sound audio, plus the models are compatible with Sharp's sound bar.
+Built-in audio: Two built-in speakers on the bottom of the sets deliver 20W of simulated surround-sound audio, plus the models are compatible with Sharp's sound bar.

-- Best for Bargain shoppers, home-theater enthusiasts, researchers and movie and TV connoisseurs.
+Best for: Bargain shoppers, home-theater enthusiasts, researchers and movie and TV connoisseurs.

-Sharp TVs Company Profile
+Sharp TVs Company Information

 - Company Name: